-Okay, I've finally caught my breath after laughing myself into state of hyperventilation as a result of reading Krugman's latest proof (this is actually a replication of an earlier empirical study on his part) that ideologically motivated reasoning is in fact perfectly symmetric with respect to right-left ideology.
+Okay, I’ve finally caught my breath after laughing myself into state of hyperventilation as a result of reading Krugman’s latest proof (a replication of an earlier empirical study on his part) that ideologically motivated reasoning is in fact perfectly symmetric with respect to right-left ideology.

 Rather than just guffawing appreciatively, it’s worth taking a moment to call attention to just how exquisitely self-refuting his “reasoning” is!

 There’s the great line, of course, about how his “lived experience” (see?
 I told you, he’s doing empirical work!) confirms that motivated cognition “is not, in fact, symmetric between liberals and conservatives.”